-EFRAG agrees that faithful representation of fair value measurement includes an explanation of the uncertainties inherent in that measurement and the possible range of values.
+EFRAG agrees that faithful representation of fair value measurement includes an explanation of the uncertainties inherent in that measurement.

 Specific disclosure objectives could help entities to understand the specific needs of primary users of financial statements.
 Thus, these objectives may reduce the complexity of the Standard.